Volunteers of America Delaware Valley Providing Comprehensive Reentry and Homelessness Navigation Services and Support to Individuals Reentering Society After Incarceration

 • Additionally, VOADV has office locations throughout the region for any individual in need of services.
 Currently, outreach locations have been added and office hours extended at each of these locations through the month of November, in order to best respond to those in need of Safe Return or Navigator services, homelessness assistance and/or navigational guidance.

-***NOTE: For November 4th through November 6th ONLY, all office locations will be open from the hours of 5 a.m. to 9 p.m.***

-• To address the needs of those in Burlington and Cape May counties, mobile outreach services will be provided by VOADV and available in those counties, as needed.
+To address the needs of those in Cape May county, mobile outreach services will be provided by VOADV as needed.

-“VOADV’s mission is to ensure these individuals have access to comprehensive, wrap around services that meet their personalized social service needs, whatever they may be,” explained Amanda Leese, S.V.P. of the Safe Return and Navigator Programs at VOADV.
-“Our staff have taken all of the steps necessary to assist individuals in need during their transition out of New Jersey’s corrections system – streamlining referrals, ensuring linkage to essential services and enhancing the overall safety of both individuals in need and our staff in the field.”
+“VOADV’s mission is to ensure these individuals have access to comprehensive, wrap-around services that meet their personalized social service needs, whatever they may be,” said Amanda Leese, senior vice president of the Safe Return and Navigator Programs at VOADV.
+“Our staff have taken all of the steps necessary to assist individuals in need during their transition out of New Jersey’s corrections system — streamlining referrals, ensuring linkage to essential services and enhancing the overall safety of both individuals in need and our staff in the field.”

 If you are in need of assistance or are a friend/family member of an individual in need of assistance, call VOADV’s assistance line at 856-833-0249 or e-mail SafeReturn@voadv.org.